Compendium solar spectrum formation: RT basics

-Common sense suggests that the Sun is brighter than a distant star, but that is irradiance which is flux \SSFpage{24} \RTSApage{30}{Eq.\,2.4} that is not measured per unit of beam spreading (solid angle \RTSApage{30}{Fig.\,2.1}).
-If the distant star is solar-type it shows the same intensity, also when your time-travel starship parks you just above its surface.\footnote{If our universe were boringly infinite, eternal and filled with stars our night sky would be solar-bright everywhere, also in neutrinos.
-The fraction of astronomers studying this text would also be higher.} If your giant groundbased telescope resolves it the stellar intensity in the focus is the same as the solar intensity in the focus of photon-starved DKIST \rrendnote{solar telescopes}{note:telescopes}{ These are intensity telescopes and therefore photon-starved, worse when larger.\footnote{Nighttime colleagues may not believe this.} Reason: for pixels that resolve the diffraction limit the flux of photons per pixel does not vary with aperture size while smaller pixels sample smaller solar surface area (that's the game) for which the solar change time (say crossing at solar sound speed) is faster.
+Common sense suggests that the Sun is brighter than a distant star, but that is irradiance which is flux \SSFpage{24} \RTSApage{30}{Eq.\,2.4} not measured per unit of beam spreading (solid angle \RTSApage{30}{Fig.\,2.1}).
+If the distant star is solar-type it shows the same intensity, also when your time-travel starship parks you just above its surface.\footnote{If our universe were infinite, eternal and filled with stars our night sky would be boringly solar-bright everywhere, also in neutrinos.} If your giant groundbased telescope resolves it the stellar intensity in the focus is the same as the solar intensity in the focus of photon-starved DKIST \rrendnote{solar telescopes}{note:telescopes}{ Solar telescopes record intensity and therefore are photon-starved, worse so when larger (your nighttime colleagues won't believe either).
+Reason: for pixels that resolve the diffraction limit the flux of photons per pixel does not vary with aperture size while smaller pixels sample smaller solar surface area (that's the game) for which the solar change time (say crossing at solar sound speed) is shorter.
+DKIST therefore needs four times faster data-taking cadences than the SST unless it is used as (expensive) light bucket.
+DKIST thus has four times less time for multi-frame collection for numerical post-detection restoration (\rrref{endnote}{note:restoration}), \eg\ at \Halpha\ only 1\,\!s for all desired wavelengths.
+A frequent design or set-up mistake is to overdo spectral resolution and coverage at the cost of cadence, hence angular resolution.
+It is easier to sacrifice the latter so that larger aperture light-buckets more photons, the nighttime ELT approach.